 Celiac disease is a lifelong disease with no cure.
 Once you have celiac disease, you always have it (unless there is a cure down the road, and there are some promising treatment options on the horizon).

 That said, while there is no cure for celiac disease, it is not to be confused with the fact that you can put your celiac disease symptoms into remission.
+I talk about this distinction, in detail, in this article.

 Many people with celiac disease live a full, symptom-free life.
 Learn how I healed my body after a devastating celiac diagnosis in an article titled, How I Put My Celiac Disease Symptoms into Remission.